TheBv/text2scene-object-dictionaries/README.md

 constraints are set.

 #Running
-Run `insert.py` to insert the entire wordnet db into neo4j.
+Run `insert.py -a` to insert the entire wordnet db into neo4j.
+There also exists `insert.py -n` and `insert.py -a` to insert the nodes and their relationships respectively